AgPipeline/Atlana/docs/index.md

  * re-run jobs you've created and jobs others have created
  * download and restore workflows you've created and workflows you've run

-The downloaded configurations of storage locations and worflows are in JSON format and can be shared with others.
+The downloaded configurations of storage locations and workflows are in JSON format and can be shared with others.

 ## Tutorial
 Items needed: